hirmeos/metrics_portal/src/pages/Docs/markdown/getting-started.en-GB.md

 ## Components
 The HIRMEOS metrics suite is made of:

-- [Metrics-drivers-wrapper][22].
+- [Metrics-drivers-wrapper].
 Repository where all drivers, plugins and config are found.
 - [Identifier Translation Service][16].
 Used to normalise identifiers.
 The Identifier Translation Service is a JSON REST API to a database of publication URIs.
 The translation service maps works (publications) to URIs (e.g. info:doi:10.11647/obp.0001, urn:isbn:9781906924010, https://www.openbookpublishers.com/product/3) to allow converting from one identifier to another.
 - Drivers.
 Used to collect and normalise data from reporting platforms.